EricCousineau-TRI/repro/python/ray_example/README.md

 Tested on Ubuntu 20.04

-Can configure for respective cloud, then test w/
+Can configure for respective cloud, then test w/ the following command:

 ```sh
 ./run_all.sh